Mariah Carey Relationship: Cannon Reason For Split From Tanaka, Couple Still Said To Be Reuniting

 Mariah Carey and Nick Cannon are making headlines once more for their closeness since their public divorce.
-The stars who are parents to twins Moroccan and Monroe, split amicably in December 2014 and finalized their divorce this past fall.
+The stars, who are parents to twins Moroccan and Monroe, split amicably in December 2014, and finalized their divorce this past fall.
 The former couple have ensured to co-parent their children and spend family time together for various holidays and events.

 .@MariahCarey and @NickCannon hosted a party for Roc and Roe last night pic.twitter.com/ql4jh4wlqL